 - Cheaper prescriptions: Sign up for Medicare Extra Help.

 - If you have too much money for Medicare Extra Help, try: Medicare state pharmaceutical assistance

 - Cheaper doctors and hospitals: Check the Medicare Provider Directory and/or look for providers that “accept medicare assignment.”

 - Cheaper medical supplies and equipment: Check the Medicare Supplier Directory and/or look for suppliers that “accept medicare assignment.”

-- Cheap or free medications and lab tests: How To Be Broke & Medicated
+- Cheap or free medications: How To Be Broke & Medicated

 - Assistance with premiums and co-payments: Patient Services

 - Co-payments for important medical treatments: The HealthWell Foundation

 - Dental care: When You Can’t Afford to Go to the Dentist